r23/MyOOS/wordpress/wp-content/plugins/wp-w3all-phpbb-integration/readme.txt

 WP w3all phpBB is capable of running in iframe mode and automatically embedding phpBB into WordPress template.
 Setup for the iframe responsive embedded procedure is quick and quite easy!

 = WP to phpBB and phpBB to WP users transfer = Transfer over pre-existing WP users into your phpBB forums (and vice versa) when integration first begins.
 After the setup and initialization of the plugin, WP users will automatically be added into phpBB upon their first login, and vice versa.
-But you could use the plugin just only to transfer users between phpBB and Wordpress by activating the plugin as not linked (read the help install page).
+But you could use the plugin just only to transfer users between phpBB and Wordpress by activating the plugin as not linked (read the help install page), or to show phpBB posts into a WordPress hosted into another domain.

 = phpBB avatars into WordPress options =
 Option to use phpBB avatars to replace WP Gravatars.